MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 Regardless of whether you are using C# or Python to host Q# operations, follow these instructions to update your Q# projects.

-1. First, install the latest version of the [.NET Core SDK 3.0](https://dotnet.microsoft.com/download) and run the following command in the command prompt:
+1. First, check that you have the latest version of the [.NET Core SDK 3.0](https://dotnet.microsoft.com/download).
+Run the following command in the command prompt:
 	```bash
 	dotnet --version
 	```